linux-kdevops/kdevops-history/README.md

   * OS X
   * Linux

+#### Node configuration

+You configure your node target deployment on the node.yaml file by default, you however can override what file to use with the environment variables:

+  * OSCHECK_VAGRANT_NODE_CONFIG

 #### Provisioning with vagrant

 If on Linux we'll assume you are using KVM.
 If on OS X we'll assume you are